 Slytherin–clean steel, peppermint and pheromones.
-A sensation-stirring fragrance note appearing with some vendors in 2017, the chrome-like stainless steel.
+A sensation-stirring fragrance note appearing with vendors in 2017, the chrome-like stainless steel.
 A coolly polished contemporary scent I’ve found too flinty in some blends.
 Sniffing a metallic-tinged steel blade isn’t my thing, but this is the best version of that I’ve tried.
-Likely because the mint sweetens the pot and those sneaky pheromones increase the sleekness with a citrus edge.
+Likely because the mint sweetens the pot and those sneaky pheromones increase the sleekness with a citrus-cologne edge.
 Clean, bright and slightly sexy, possible repurchase.

 Gryffindor–fireside, mahogany, and woolen blankets.
 Notes of incense and sweet curls of smoke waft from the common room fireplace as flames cast shadows in the comforting light.
 Supported by a base of rich woods, amber warmth tones down the resin and faint aftershave lingers.
-Huddled whispers made romantic tucked underneath the fresh fragrance of woolen blankets, nurturing with warm tobacco, rosewood and crisp cedar lulling intrepid dreamers to sleep alongside the firelight.
+Huddled whispers made romantic tucked underneath the fresh fragrance of woolen blankets.
+Nurturing warm tobacco, rosewood and crisp cedar lulling intrepid dreamers to sleep alongside the firelight.
 This hurts my Slytherin House pride, but Gryffindor wins the House scent cup, by a ruby-colored wax landslide.
 Definite repurchase.

 The Wizarding World: